 JANANI S. IYER

-I am a fourth-year PhD candidate in Speech and Hearing Bioscience and Technology at Harvard University.
+I am a fifth-year PhD candidate in Speech and Hearing Bioscience and Technology at Harvard University.

 My thesis research is in biomedical device development.
 Specifically, I am collaborating with other scientists to build an endomicroscope that can visualize cells inside the cochlea - the small, snail-shaped organ that shelters the primary sensory receptors for hearing - in living humans.
 I hope that our device will improve diagnostics for deafness, the most common sensory deficit in the world.